 Where a member of staff has a concern, they may write directly to one of the named investigators: the Principal or Vice Principals (in the case of teaching staff) or the Bursar (in the case of support staff).
-Where concerns relate to the Bursar or Vice Principals, staff should contact the Principal directly: where concerns relate to the Principal, staff should contact the Chairman of Governors via the HR Manager
+Where concerns relate to the Bursar or Vice Principals, staff should contact the Principal directly: where concerns relate to the Principal, staff should contact the Chairman of Governors via email or using the Schools' internal post (marking the envelope private and confidential).